venam/blog/_posts/2015-09-25-group-work.markdown

 We tried a few times to open threads to discuss those projects without much luck.

-Once the discussion starts it never ends, the main topic gets flooded by based opinions.
+Once the discussion starts it never ends, the main topic gets flooded by biased opinions.